Ghost sites 🢔 Sites of legends 🢔 Legendary wonders 🢔 Categories of wonders

 A priest of Coricancha temple – Aramu Muru – managed to escape from the deadly havoc in Cusco.
 He took the large golden disc with him.

 Aramu Muru reached the Hayu Marca hills and hid there for a while.
 He stumbled on Inca priests – guardians of the portal and when the guardians saw the golden disc, there was arranged a special ritual at the gate.

 This secret ritual opened the giant portal and blue light was shining from it.
 Aramu Muru entered the portal and has never been seen again.
 The gate got his name.

 Later this place was found by Spaniards.
-They desecrated it, removed any visible artefacts and declared that this is an evil place – a gateway to the hell.
+They desecrated it, removed any visible artifacts, and declared that this is an evil place – a gateway to hell.

 Legend goes on and tells about the future: one day this portal will open.
 It will be much larger than it seems now.
 Gods will return through it to the Earth in their Sun ships.

 This legendary site has served as an inspiration for many contemporary stories and pseudoscientific works.

 Thus, for example, – some locals tell that the coming of gods can be observed now.
 From time to time the mysterious blue light shines from the alcove and shining beings come out from it.